tkrabel/bamboolib/Installation.md

 - you try to run bamboolib in a Jupyter Notebook.
 And not Jupyter Lab.
 - you opened the Jupyter Notebook in the Chrome or Firefox browser.
 You don't use the Internet Explorer.

-If the installation still doesn't work, you should try to manually install the needed Jupyter Extensions:
+If the installation still doesn't work, you should try to [manually install the needed Jupyter Extensions](https://github.com/tkrabel/bamboolib/blob/master/Installation.md#manually-install-and-enable-jupyter-extensions).

 ## Manually install and enable Jupyter Extensions